NTD-Modelling-Consortium/LF/README.md

 g++ -g -I. -I./tinyxml -I/usr/include -I/Users/matthewgraham/gsl/include -L/Users/matthewgraham/gsl/lib -Wall -O3 -std=c++11 -lm -lgsl -lgslcblas \*.cpp tinyxml/\*.cpp -o transfil_N

-where the gsl calls will need to be changed to where gsl library is installed on your computer. "\*.cpp" refers to all .cpp files within the c++ code folder
+The gsl calls will need to be changed to where gsl library is installed on your computer. "\*.cpp" refers to all .cpp files within the c++ code folder

 **Code to run the simulations**: